Maria Fassi delivers career-best 62 to take early LPGA lead

 She was among the most heralded college stars after graduating from Arkansas, but getting her power under control has been mostly what held her back.
 It took her until her 15th start on the LPGA Tour to seriously contend, tying for third in Cincinnati.

-One player who won’t be at the CME Group Tour Championship is Linn Grant of Sweden, who won the Scandinavian Mixed, when European tour and Ladies European Tour event competed against each other.
-In a statement to Golfweek, Grant says she can’t travel to the U.S. because she is not vaccinated against COVID-19.
+One player who won’t be at the CME Group Tour Championship is Linn Grant of Sweden, who won the Scandinavian Mixed, when the European tour and Ladies European Tour competed against each other.
+In a statement to Golfweek, Grant said she can’t travel to the U.S. because she is not vaccinated against COVID-19.

 “I understand some people want to know why I am not playing in the U.S. I respect that.
 The simple reason is that I am not vaccinated,” she said.
 “Regarding why, I ask the same respect back.”